lisp-mirror/fulci/README.txt

   • Adding titles or copies and perform search with an [expression language];
   • generating barcode to identify a copy of a movie;
-  • optionally import data from wikipedia
+  • optionally import data from Wikipedia

 [expression language] See section 4.1